Whether your four-legged friend loves to play in the snow or prefers to stay at home during the winter months, they need a little extra care.

 13. Clean Your Dog’s Paws

 As we’ve mentioned earlier, dogs can get ice melts poisoning if they lick the salts off their feet.
 So it is important to rinse your pooch’s paws to get rid of the de-icer after walks.
+The easiest way to wash your fido’s feet is by using a dog paw cleaner.
 And remember to always check between their toes to make sure there’s no chemical residue left.